Portugal - carnation revolution

 (Czerwo When poland and Czechoslovakia fought against the communist dictatorship, in Western countries students in the struggle for

-new left-liberal society thoughtlessly reached for socialist slogans and idealized such genocide as Mao.
+a new left-liberal society thoughtlessly reached for socialist slogans and idealized such genocide as Mao.

 The '68 revolt often turned into leftist terrorist activity, to mention the